 The Pope Francis High School English Department has selected the summer reading books for 2017.

-Students will complete a Summer Reading Journal for each book they read.
-The template can be found here when finalized.
+Students will complete a Summer Reading Journal for one of the books they read.
+The template can be found here.

 Monster by Walter Dean Myers

 Honors English 1